Women in early radio: Graynella Packer

-The first woman known to have worked on a vessel on the open ocean, and on overnight voyages, was Graynella Parker (also known as "A. Graynella Packer").
+The first woman known to have worked on a vessel on the open ocean, and on overnight voyages, was Graynella Packer (also known as "A. Graynella Packer").
 She was born around 1888 in Philadelphia, Pennsylvania, and in her teens her family moved to Jacksonville, Florida.
 While attending Sutherland College there, she took technical courses and learned Morse code as a way to communicate with classmates.
 After Packer finished college studies, she decided to go into landline telegraphy, and was employed for two years as the manager of the Sanford, Florida office of the Postal Telegraph Company.
 During voyages to New York City she became interested in the ship's radiotelegraph equipment, and made arrangements with United Wireless to be trained for a shipboard position.

 On November 29, 1910, the Mohawk set off from New York City with Packer on board for the first time, on a regular run to Charleston, South Carolina and Jacksonville.
 Many of the early press accounts stated that she was 22 years old, however she later was quoted as saying "I don't know how the reporters ever came to say I was 22 years of age and I don't think I will tell you exactly how old I am."
 Although initially accepted by the company's male operators, she eventually met with conflicts, in part out of concern that, as had happened in landline telegraphy, use of female operators would lead to job losses and lower wages.
 Therefore, she left in April 1911.

 In 1918 Packer published an instruction manual titled "Rhythmic Telegraphy".
 She later received a law degree, and in 1933 was admitted to practice before the U.S. Supreme court.